djordon/polygon-partitioner/README.rst

      .dependsOn(partitioner)

-If you only want the algorithms in the `core` module and don't care about the plotting and db modules, then use something like the following
+If you only want the algorithms in the `core` module and don't care about the plotting and db modules, then you can install it with something like the following

 .. code-block:: scala